lightbend/kalix-jvm-sdk/samples/java-protobuf-customer-registry-kafka-quickstart/README.md

 ## Running Locally

-When running this Kalix service locally, we need to have its companion Kalix Proxy, a Kafka broker and a Zookeeper running alongside it.
+When running this Kalix service locally, we need to have its companion Kalix Runtime, a Kafka broker and a Zookeeper running alongside it.

 To start your service locally, run: